How to Recruit Millennials - 7 Strategies that Work | Thomas.co

 Use appropriate technology

-Millennials are the first generation (of the internet era) to have experienced analogue in the workplace and then the sudden shift to digital in a matter of a decade.
+Millennials are the first generation (of the internet era) to have experienced analog in the workplace and then the sudden shift to digital in a matter of a decade.
 This means that whilst they have grown with the technology, they have also been responsible for building great things with them as well.
 They are tech savvy and understand how to use different technologies and applications very easily and effectively.

 Working with antiquated systems and out of date software tools will be to the detriment of their work and won’t tolerate for a long period of time this lack of upgrade.